How Do AI Detectors Work: Everything You Need to Know

 While you might think this would be an obvious penalty, it’s surprising to know that Google doesn’t penalize plagiarized content.

-Nearly 30% of websites have duplicate content which would require Google to penalize millions of sites.
+Nearly 30% of websites have duplicate content, which would require Google to penalize millions of sites.

 Google Search Advocate John Mueller has revealed that duplicate content will not affect your search ranking.